-What Happens During a Medically Assisted Drug or Alcohol Detox?
+What Happens During a Assisted Drug or Alcohol Detox?

-The first step in a medically assisted detox is for patients to have a thorough medical assessment in order to build an accurate picture of their individual needs.
-During this assessment, an expert will gather information on a patient’s medical history and details about their addiction, and use this to develop a personalized detox plan.
+The first step in a assisted detox is for patients to have a thorough supervised detox assessment in order to build an accurate picture of their individual needs.
+During this assessment, an expert will gather information on a patient’s supervised detox history and details about their addiction, and use this to develop a personalized detox plan.